flionx/boost-clock/README.md

 # Boost Clock

-Boost Clock is a modern and efficient Pomodoro timer with flexible settings, a built-in task manager, an achievement system, and detailed productivity tracking.
+Boost Clock is a modern and efficient Pomodoro timer with flexible settings, a built-in task manager, an achievement system, and productivity tracking.
 It helps you manage your time efficiently, stay motivated, and achieve your goals.

 📍[Live Preview](https://boost-clock.vercel.app/)